milesgwood/milesgwood.github.io/pages/drupal/2020-work-notes.md

 ```

 Had to change the roles that are allowed to see the /import-lost-form forom within the .routing.yml file. administrator+editor means OR.
 Using a + means they must have both roles.

+# News Updates on coopercenter.org site

+Adding all the `new-twig-elelments` folder to the main cooper center site.
+There are some duplicates that need to be removed.

+Importing the config from the latest demographics config failed.
+Need to swap out the theme name in all of the config files.

+After adding media.type.file.yml the import suceeded.

+# Core updates and view_unpublished module